Sergio Perez is a Mexican Formula 1 driver who was born in Guadalajara on 26 January 1990.

 He won five of 20 races to finish runner-up in the series to one Pastor Maldonado.
 He still did enough, though, to earn a seat with the Sauber F1 team in 2011.

-Perez has some pretty hefty backers as his personal sponsors given the fact he is Mexico's only current Formula 1 driver.
-He has the backing of two major Mexican telecommunications companies in Telmex and Telcel, and the support of another telecommunications company in the form of Claro.
+Perez also has some pretty hefty backers as his personal sponsors given the fact he is Mexico's only current Formula 1 driver.
+He has the backing of major Mexican telecommunications company Telcel.

 Sergio Perez is the youngest child of Antonio Perez Garibay and Marilu Pérez.
 He has an older brother, Antonio, and an older sister called Paola.